 WELCOME TO FOSTORIA CITY SCHOOLS

 If you are new to Fostoria City Schools and need to enroll or re-enroll your child(ren) please come to the District Administration Office, 1001 Park Avenue, Fostoria, OH 44830.
 Please allow 15 minutes per child to complete the required enrollment documents.
-Our office is open Monday-Friday 8:00 A.M. until 4:00 P.M. (excluding holidays).
+Registration may be completed Monday-Friday 8:00 A.M. until 3:30 P.M. (excluding holidays) or by appointment.
+The following documents are required for registration: Parent ID, Custody Papers, Proof of Residency, Birth Certificate, Immunization Record.
+Registration forms may be picked up and filled out in our office or found below.

 We look forward to meeting you and your child(ren).